anquanscan/sec-tools/README.md

 [MSF-Self-Defence](https://github.com/EgeBalci/MSF-Self-Defence): Self defense post module for metasploit
 [envkey-source](https://github.com/envkey/envkey-source): Set OS-level shell environment variables with EnvKey.
 Allows EnvKey to be used with any language.
 Pairs well with Docker.
 [Threshold](https://github.com/jnm2/Threshold): Paper backup requiring a chosen K of N pieces to decrypt.
 Useful for storing passwords, private keys for PGP or Bitcoin, recovery codes, secret instructions, and small files.
 Work in progress.
 [rpl-attacks](https://github.com/dhondta/rpl-attacks): RPL attacks framework for simulating WSN with a malicious mote based on Contiki
+[nano-can](https://github.com/mintynet/nano-can): Arduino code for use with nano can PCB